 How to Enjoy Cheeses

 Savor aged cheeses like you might savor a glass of good wine or a book.
 Warm them up to room temperature.

-Get some candlelight going or enjoy after a nice stroll in the crisp fall air.
-Enjoy aged cheeses when it heightens your senses and pair it with fresh fruits and vegetables.
+Get some candlelight going or enjoy a nice stroll in the crisp fall air.
+Enjoy aged cheeses when they heighten your senses and pair them with fresh fruits and vegetables.

 Consider trying vegan cheeses for a new taste and flavor experience that can be quite delicious too.

 The experience is as important as or more important than calories, saturated fat, or any other number you can throw in a column.
 If you enjoy food, you are more likely to feel better, absorb more nutrients, and feel satisfied.
 Cheese can play a big role in food enjoyment!

 The steps in aged cheese-making are very precise.
 Here are the essential steps for making good quality aged cheese.